 - Salty snacks after dinner with the family while watching TV in the family room.

-- Request that family enjoy snacks at the dining room table instead.
+- Ask the family to enjoy snacks at the dining room table instead.
 It’s a healthy habit for all of us!

 - Set up food-free zones, such as no food in bedroom so you can watch TV there free of temptation.